rootwork/rootwork.org/hugo/content/blog/2009-09-03/index.md

 showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.

 categories:
+  - social media
+  - activism
-  - frontend development
+  - nonprofit technology
 tags:
-  - Drupal
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - frontend
+  - social change
+keywords: # Extra keywords in addition to the above, for SEO.
-  - Drupal
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2009'